Save up to 25%… Shop Our Birthday Sale Now!

 Functional vs Culinary Mushrooms

-To fully grasp whether cats can eat mushrooms, it's crucial to understand the four mushroom categories:
+To determine which mushrooms are safe to your furry friend’s diet, it's crucial to understand the four mushroom categories:

-While some mushrooms fall into multiple categories, this article focuses on culinary (edible) mushrooms and functional (medicinal) mushrooms.
+While some mushrooms fall into multiple categories, this article focuses on culinary mushrooms and functional mushrooms.

 Culinary Mushrooms for Cats: Benefits & Cautions